 - Step 1.
 Click the Start button on the Windows desktop. - Step 2.
-From the Windows desktop, select Start -> RadiSys -> Microware OS-9 for product> -> Configuration Wizard. - Step 3.
-Once the Wizard is open, open the configuration you created in the previous section by clicking OK.
+Select Programs -> RadiSys -> Microware OS-9 for <product> -> Configuration Wizard.
+You should see the opening screen. - Step 3.
+Click OK.
 The configuration screen is displayed. - Step 4.
 Select Configure -> Bootfile -> Network Configuration.
 The Network Configuration dialog box appears. - Step 5.
-Change the network settings as needed. - Step 6.
-Create a new bootfile by following the directions in the Building the OS-9 ROM Image section. - Step 7.
+Change the network settings as needed.
+Refer to the Configuration Wizard help for more information on the network settings. - Step 6.
+Create a new Bootfile by following the directions in the Building the OS-9 ROM Image section. - Step 7.
 Turn off the power to the reference board.